NottLexa/DICES-Engine/README.md

 ## How to build templates

-1) Create a python build script with extention `.build.py`:
+1) Create a python script, preferably with extention `.build.py`:
     ```
     import sys
     try: